VDA5050/VDA5050/VDA5050_EN_V1.md

 The AGV reports errors via the `errors` array.
 Errors have two levels: `WARNING` and `FATAL`.
-A `WARNING` is a self-resolving error, e.g. a field violation.
+A `WARNING` is a self-resolving error, e.g., a field violation.
 A `FATAL` error needs human intervention.
 Errors can pass references that help with finding the cause of the error via the errorReferences array.